shailesh242121/ArticleDemo/ReadMe.md

 ### user will see the list of article on first page and can tap to see the details of that article.
 ###

-## Application Component having in MVC pattern
+## Application Component having in MVP pattern
 > Activity

 > Fragment (Article list fragment & Detail Fragment)